jonaden94/PigBench/detection/README.md

 # Pig detection
 All paths in this guide are relative to the ``detection`` directory of the repository, which therefore needs to be set as the working directory.

+*Note: The code for training and inference of RT-DETR is not provided in this repository.
+However, our trained model weights are available [here](https://doi.org/10.25625/I6UYE9).
+They can be used together with the RT-DETR code from the [original repository](https://github.com/lyuwenyu/RT-DETR).
+In contrast to the original configuration files, our experiments used an inference resolution of 960 × 960.*

 ## Training
 If you are only interested in model inference, you can skip this section.
 For training, the PigDetect benchmark dataset and the COCO-style train/val/test annotation files are required.
 Furthermore, to reproduce the results from the paper, you need to download the model checkpoints pre-trained on the COCO dataset.
 The following commands will download all required data: